thabala-cloud/docs/docs/services/superset/creating-superset-instance.md

 * **Authenticator**: The authenticator type to authenticate users in the Superset instance.
 It can be the user/password based Local Database Authenticator *(default)* or the more secure and recommended [OAuth2.0 Authentication](/admin-console/security/oauth2) using one of the supported Identity Providers.

+Once the form is submitted, a new Superset instance with an admin user will start being set up and shortly is ready to use.
+Adding more users to the running Superset instance and granting permissions are controlled via Thabala and detailed further in the next sections.

 ## Configure OAuth2.0 Authenticators